 So sue me if I actually want some quality in this industry, some respect for the readers.
 I have no apologies for that and I think that if a self-publisher wants some respect, you need to earn it, because becoming an author these days seems to take no talent, just the minimal ability to upload an electronically readable file.
 The majority of these people don’t even seem to have joined any amateur writing or critique groups in order to learn their craft or to get some objective feedback first before inflicting their works on the unsuspecting public.

-As in the beginning, when I first started buying books by new writers, I am still looking for quality, regardless of whether they’re self-published, indie published or traditionally published.
-Unlike those who are prejudiced against traditionally published or the self-published, I don’t have that bias.
+As in the beginning, when I first started buying books by new writers, I am still looking for quality, regardless of whether they’re self-published, indie published, or traditionally published.
+Unlike those who are prejudiced against traditionally published or self-published, I don’t have that bias.
 I think it’s silly.